 I also have a few questions about Amina.
 Can you tell me what happened?

 Amina protested against a Salafist meeting that was forbidden by the government.
-During their meeting she spray-painted "Femen" on a nearby wall.
+During their meeting she spray-painted Femen on a nearby wall.
 Of course there were police there so they took her.
 I’m sure that if she wasn’t arrested, she could have been killed in the square, because the Salafists were really mad.
-In pictures from the action we can see a woman wearing a hijab applying black paint over the word "Femen," trying to hide it.
+In pictures from the action we can see a woman wearing a hijab applying black paint over the word Femen, trying to hide it.
 It was painted over just a few minutes after Amina was arrested on May 18th.
-The Tunisian Interior Ministry spokesman Mohamed Ali Aroui said, "Our society is Muslim and we do not accept this marginal behavior.”
-She will be kept in jail until her trial on May 30.
+The Tunisian Interior Ministry spokesman Mohamed Ali Aroui said, "Our society is Muslim and we do not accept this marginal behaviour.”
+She will be kept in jail until her trial on May 30th.

 And she did this action all alone?